ZoRdAK/ota-server/README.md

 Virtual Host configuration example
 ================

-Basic example of a virtual host Apache conf for ota-server.
+Basic example of a virtual host Apache conf for ota-server:

 ```
 <VirtualHost *:80>